Alfie (Lily Allen song): Music video

 The music video was directed by Sarah Chatfield, who wanted to do a Tom and Jerry-like video, where the human character is cut off at the waist.
 Hence Allen was not going to be part of it originally.
 However, she did appear on the video.
 The singer declared on her official blog that, I did a video shoot for the next single, which is Alfie, and that was quite a lot of fun, Alfie was played by a puppet and the whole thing looks like an episode of a mixture Tom and Jerry and Roger Rabbit, you'll understand when you see it.
 The whole day was a pleasurable experience [...]
 The video starts off with an opening title parodying Looney Tunes and shows Allen in the kitchen preparing a cup of tea, while Alfie, impersonated by a puppet, smokes in his miniature bedroom, watching television.
 The singer enters the room and takes away his bong, as he unsuccessfully tries to get it back.
 Next, Allen irons his tuxedo and marks a job announcement called "The Puppet Show" in the newspaper, as the lyric "You need to get a job because the bills need to get paid" is sung.
 Meanwhile, Alfie is in his bed, staring at a magazine in which there are undressed dolls, titled "Roxy & Babs get it on!" and proceeds to masturbate.
 Allen walks in on him with the newspaper and suit as he does so, but immediately exits out of embarrassment.
 With the start of the bridge, puppet birds sing outside the home, while Alfie sneaks out of his room and tries to get beer out of the refrigerator, but is ultimately caught by Allen.
 She then takes off his "stupid fitted cap", as he scrawls a picture of her, which is also the cover of "Littlest Things".
 The final scene happens at night, in the kitchen, where Allen is lying on the floor, watching her brother dance.
-After the last lyrics, "Please don't despair, my dear, mon frere" is sung, he punches her and the video ends.
+After the last lyrics, "Please don't despair, my dear, mon frère" is sung, he punches her and the video ends.

 There is also an alternate version, where the words "weed", "THC" and "twat" are blanked, the bong is replaced by a joystick, Alfie does not smoke, and, when Allen walks in on him masturbating, there is a big "censored" sign.
 The video won "Best Pop Video" and "Best New Director" at the CADs Music Vision Awards in June 2007, and nominated at the 2007 Q Awards for "Best Video", but lost to "Ruby" by Kaiser Chiefs.